vnskln/smallPythonProjects/README.md

 - subjects list depends on chosen grade
 - enter grades for all subjects and assessment of behavior
 - application computes average grade and checks if it is diploma with honors

+# Sierpinski triangle generator

+What is it?
+- python application
+- operations on images

+What it does?
+- program creates sierpinski triangle from test image and saves it in file
+- sierpinski triangle is a fractal with the overall shape of an equilateral triangle, subdivided recursively into smaller equilateral triangles
+- you can set amout of iterations of application
+- at some point image becomes completely white - size of elements is smaller than one pixel, so they are not shown

+# Mandelbrot set generator

+What is it?
+- python application
+- Matplotlib and NumPy libraries used for creating plot
+- Tkinter library used for gui

+What it does?
+- program creates a plot with mandelbrot set
+- the Mandelbrot set is the set of complex numbers c for which the function f{c}(z)=z^{2}+c does not diverge when iterated from z=0
+- left click on plot for zoom in
+- right click on plot for zoom out
+- you can set number of calculation points (side of square array), max iteration number for each calculation point, and zoom factor
+- calculation time depends on number of points on plot